Family Educational Rights and Privacy Act

 Student Consent for Access to Education Records

-Students may choose to complete and submit the FERPA Form for Student Consent to Release Information form to the Registrar’s Office or Financial Aid Office allowing the release of their education records to specified third parties, which includes a parent, spouse or any other person, organization, etc.
+Students may choose to complete and submit the FERPA Form for Student Consent to Release Information form to the Registrar’s Office or Financial Aid Office allowing the release of their education records to specified third parties, which includes a parent, spouse, any other person, organization, etc.